 A legacy system is more likely to process data using outdated models, such as statistical algorithms, rather than applying artificial intelligence and predictive modeling to resident care.
 Sophisticated, state-of-the-art EHR systems use data analytics to create smart alerts to improve resident care and responsiveness to individual needs.

 Outdated, hard-to-use technology can negatively affect the daily life of your employees, resulting in low job satisfaction and high turnover.
 One study found that the turnover rates for nurses and aides in long-term care facilities can range from 55 to 75 percent, and the costs associated with turnover can reach 20 percent of employee annual total compensation.³

 Keeping your employees happy by providing a technology solution that increases productivity, lowers stress, and allows them to focus on resident care can have a direct, positive effect on your bottom line.

 While the number of technology solutions available to a long-term care facility may seem overwhelming, and the upfront costs are intimidating, making the investment in a technology upgrade can provide many long-term benefits.
-Many solutions, such as EHR software, can even be affordable and easy to implement.
+Many solutions, such as Long Term Care EHR Software, can even be affordable and easy to implement.

 And by investing in the right solution, your facility can streamlining processes, improve care, refine compliance activities, and improve the overall job satisfaction of employees.
 That can result in a significant, positive financial impact on a long-term care facility.